We’ve updated and verified all of the prices and policies as of 2019.

-- You may extend your policy while on your trip, but NOT if your policy has expired, if you have a finalized Luggage and Personal Effects claim of CAD$2,500 or more.
-Coverage can be extended up to a maximum trip length of 365 days provided you have obtained an extension of your provincial health insurance plan.
+- You may extend your policy while on your trip, but NOT if your policy has expired, if you have a finalized Luggage and Personal Effects claim of CAD $2,500 or more.
+You can extend your cover for up to a maximum trip length of 365 days provided you have obtained an extension of your provincial health insurance plan.

 World Escapade/April International

 When we took our trip, I didn’t know about World Escapade insurance.
-However, I’ve included them in this 2014 update, as they offer one of the cheapest plans available, and they would have definitly made our short list.
+However, I’ve included them in this update, as they offer one of the cheapest plans available, and they would have definitely made our short list.

 - $5 million emergency medical insurance.